Bachelor of Business Administration (BBA)

-For BBA application deadlines and complete admissions information, see https://business.uic.edu/undergraduate-programs/online-bachelor-business-administration.
-Students should contact the college at (312) 996-2700 or email@example.com to arrange for a review of their transcripts and to determine where they stand with respect to the admission requirements and prerequisites, which are described below.
+BBA application deadlines and complete admissions information can be found on the CBA website.
+Interested students should fill out the form found on the college website to arrange for a review of their transcripts and to determine where they stand with respect to the admission requirements and prerequisites, which are described below.

 - Completed at least 60 hours of prerequisite postsecondary course work with a grade of C or better (see description of prerequisites below)